Illusive7Man/ObservableForms/README.md

 Some features of the FormGroup objects are:
 - The value is a JSON object of controls' names and values.
-- Its validity is affected by the validity of the controls.
 - Controls can be added and removed from the group.
 - Validation